railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_wf.rst

 The table below shows all possible cases for the figure :ref:`fig-stflow`.

+.. table:: *Restocking Modes for Make to Stock and Make To Order*

 ================== ===================== =====================
 Mode of restocking Produce               Buy
 ================== ===================== =====================